chevcast/angular-spinners/README.md

 });
 ```

+Here is a demo of using `onShow` to start a canvas animation: http://codepen.io/Chevex/pen/XbzgEL

 #### onHide

 The `onHide` option is exactly the same as `onShow` except the expression is evaluated when the spinner is hidden rather than shown.